VStaffa/fraenkische-solidworks-addin/README.md

 ICommand class for further features.

+23.6.2025
+Added Feature - T-Number Manager
+GITHub update and successfull pushing
+Fíxed Callback organisation
+Started naming convention - "Command_UpdateTNumbers"

 TODO:

 Define indexes on IconStrip and match it to all features.
 Convert current VBA Macros to CommandButtons

-Test pushing to GitHub - IP
+Test pushing to GitHub - DONE